Recruiting Intelligence

 Between application reviews and a little thing called budget season, we know you may not have kept up with the weekly posts and resources that we’ve shared here on the Recruiting Intelligence blog over the past few months.
 And we can’t blame you!

-From hosting webinar events in partnership with The Chronicle of Higher Education, CIEE, and iSchoolConnect, to publishing a market research report on the new Chinese mindset on US schools, we’ve been pretty busy ourselves.
+From hosting webinar events in partnership with The Chronicle of Higher Education, and CIEE to publishing a market research report on the new Chinese mindset on US schools, we’ve been pretty busy ourselves.

 So, we’ve created the Recruiting Intel Digest, a quarterly roundup post of the resources, downloads, and top insights we’ve published in the last three months which you can view, share, and download all in the span of your next coffee break.